 The state is dedicated to the idea of you learning something, and tests are the simplest way to determine if you have.

 Is Defensive Driving Hard with a Final Exam?

 When faced with a defensive driving test, some people mistakenly feel the same kind of pressure they did when they faced their driving test.
 If that describes you, I can totally sympathize.
-Due to an injury I recently sustained, my doctor encouraged me to submit to a driving test and it did not go the way I planned!
+Due to an injury I recently sustained, my doctor encouraged me to submit to a driving test, and it did not go the way I had planned!

 Fortunately, a defensive driving test is far easier than a driving test.
 The main reason for this is that by the time you take defensive driving, you have already been a driver.
 This means it ain’t your first rodeo.
 You got this.